dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-identity-server.md

 ### Custom user factory

-In the **`Client`** app, create a custom user factory.
+In the **:::no-loc text="Client":::** app, create a custom user factory.
 Identity Server sends multiple roles as a JSON array in a single `role` claim.
 A single role is sent as a string value in the claim.
 The factory creates an individual `role` claim for each of the user's roles.

 `CustomUserFactory.cs`: